PhilipVigus/CV/README.md

 I have strong leadership skills.

 - At Makers Academy I often took leadership roles during critical times in projects.
 I led our final project for the first couple of days, establishing solid foundations such as a team charter, consensus on the details of the project, and broadly what the two weeks of the project would look like.
 Every time I led I received unanimous positive feedback on my ability to keep groups focused and on task, ensure that all team members felt they had a voice, and help the team reach consensus when there were disagreements
 - At OCN London I regularly led teams of moderators when visiting my clients.
-I was responsible for coordinating their efforts and ensuring that work got done to extremely tight schedules in challenging and occasionally unfriendly environments
+I was responsible for coordinating their efforts and ensuring that work was completed to extremely tight schedules in challenging and occasionally unfriendly environments

 ## Education

 #### Makers Academy (March – June 2020)

-- OOP, TDD/BDD, MVC
-- Agile/XP
-- Ruby, Sinatra, Rails, JavaScript, React, Express, Node
-- RSpec, Jasmine, Jest, React Testing Library
-- PostgreSQL, SQL, MongoDB
+Makers Academy is the top software development bootcamp in London.
+Alongside the technical skills I've listed above, it focuses on processes such as TDD/BDD, Agile practices and learning how to learn.

 #### University of Exeter (2003 – 2004)